xero-lib/JSChess/README.md

 - `makeMove()`

   - Takes 2 parameters, a start and end position, both in "LetterNumber" format (ex. `makeMove("e2", "e4")`).
-If the move is illegal or there is no piece on the starting square, makeMove will return -1.
+If the move results in check, makeMove will return 1.
+If the move results in checkmate, it will return 2.
+If the move results in a stalemate, it wrill return 3.
+If the move is illegal or there is no piece on the starting square, it will return -1.
 If it is not the players turn, it will return -2.
 If the input is invalid, it will return -3.

 - `getPly()`